 Everyone has a migration story, whether it is one's own story or one that has been inherited from loved ones or friends.
 Human beings, monarch butterflies, birds, mammals, fish and other ocean species all seek welcoming places to eat, rest, and live along the migration journey and at the destination.
-Historically human beings and other species have migrated for survival either away from danger, in search of food and livelihood, or for mating and marriage.

 The North American monarch butterfly is unique among butterflies; it is the only butterfly known to make a two-way migration as birds do.
-Unlike other butterflies that can overwinter as larvae, pupae, or even as adults in some species, monarchs cannot survive the cold winters of northern climates.
+Unlike other butterflies that can overwinter as larvae, pupae or adults, monarchs cannot survive the cold winters of northern climates.
 Using environmental cues, the monarchs know when it is time to travel south for the winter and travel along air currents and thermals for long distances.
 Some fly as far as 3,000 miles to reach their winter home!

+Human beings and other species have migrated for survival - either away from danger, in search of food and livelihood, or for mating and marriage - and historically some people faced forced migration and displacement from their home culture.
 The annual Jewish holiday of Passover commemorates the exodus, or migration, of the Jewish people from Egypt for their freedom from slavery.
-Passover is a reminder of the experience of being a stranger and living without the protection of citizenship.
+Passover is a reminder of the experience of being enslaved, being vulnerable in the journey, and arriving a stranger without the protection of citizenship.

-The Qur'an also speaks of oppression and suggests that people migrate to another land of God - and that they should be welcomed.
+The Qur'an also suggests that people migrate to another land of God - and that they should be welcomed.
 "Was not the earth of God spacious enough for you to flee for refuge?"
 (4:97).
-Since Adam, the father of humanity, migrated from heaven to earth, the tradition of Islam considers all human beings as immigrants.
-Therefore, the primordial fatherland of humanity is heaven, while the earth is a place for temporary relocation.
-Similarly, the Prophet likens himself to a traveler who stays for a short time to rest under the shade of a tree and then continues on his journey.
+Islam considers all human beings immigrants since Adam, the father of humanity, migrated from heaven to earth.
+Therefore, the primordial fatherland of humanity is heaven, and earth is a place for temporary relocation.
+The Prophet likens himself to a traveler who stays for a short time to rest under the shade of a tree and then continues on his journey.

-Migration is a factor in nature and human history, and brings with it discovery, prosperity, and vulnerability to predators and other dangers during the journey.
-That may be why most religions command hospitality for the stranger and refuge for those in need.
+Human migration can be a journey of discovery, adaptation, and strength through danger, and often impacts our relationship with God.
+That may be why most religions command hospitality for the stranger and refuge for those in need, and help for the journey.